johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 ## Cache Options

 Caching is enabled by default for all requests.
-You can control the caching behavior by setting the `cache` option in the request options.
+Control caching behavior by setting the `cache` option in request options.
 The `cache` option accepts the same values as [`Request.cache`](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache).

 The available options are: